 Analyst Perspective

-This highlights the difference between short-term excitement and long-term fundamentals.
+This highlights the distinction between short-term sentiment-driven rallies and long-term business fundamentals.

 /content-assets/2053c2497c504362b91d4cd1229f7193.png)